Frygidairus/paylead_assignment/technicalWriteUp.md

 In order to speed up the process of initial insertion, and for demonstration purposes, a 5 million rows limit is set as default.

+# The API
+## Flask
+Flask is a simple and easy to use web framework for Python.
+Once more, as it already part of Paylead's stack, it seemed to be a great choice to develop the API.
+## Endpoints
+The whole API code is located in the _app_ folder.
+SQLAlchemy is used to create a connection with the database.
+The routes are in the folder _routes_ where, in addition to the 5 mandatory endpoints, a health endpoint allow to check if the API is up and running, returning a simple 'ok' when it is.
+## Containerization
+The API is containerized and is run when the postgres container is up.
+A retry loop regarding the connection to the db is in place as the API container may sometimes be faster than the DB container at launch.
+This could also be handled using a health_check on the postgres container as a condition in the _docker-compose.yml_ for the API container.

+# Orchestration
+## jobs
+The _jobs_ folder contains the jobs to be orchestrated.
+Here, only one job exists: _normalize\_db_.
+It has its own folder, is containerized, basically stands alone.
+There are several advantages to this, such as easier dependency management (avoiding a larger requirements, favorising requirements for each job), easier testing and CI/CD integration.

+## Dagster
+It can be noticed that no Dagster (or Airflow) instance is in the project.
+This has been done in order to keep it lighter weight.
+As the jobs are containerized, they are easily executed and orchestrated using [dagster-docker](https://docs.dagster.io/api/libraries/dagster-docker).

+## Assets
+The choice of not adding a Dagster instance was also motivated by the fact that, at the moment, the project only contains a single asset: the point_of_sales table.
+The transformation (adding normalized names) is a simple UPDATE of the table.